bazzofx/notes/content/Blue Team/Email Security/Investigating Phishing.md

 We will use the [MXToolBox](https://mxtoolbox.com/EmailHeaders.aspx) to verify the Email Headers.
 Another good website we can use is [mha.AzureWebsites](https://mha.azurewebsites.net/).
 Our goal is to verify if the email came from an approved source by the domain it's claiming to be.

+### SPF/DKIM Authenticate Failed

 ![[Pasted image 20250322003725.png]]
-As we can see the Email Headers have came gave us the result our email has failed on both SPF authentication and DKIM, therefoe is not DMARC compliant.
+The result shows us that the email failed on both SPF authentication, which means the server it sent from was not on the allowed list **SPF TXT** record on the domain.
+It was also **not signed by DKIM key**, therefore is not DMARC compliant.

 Let's have a look and verify the IP Origin of the Email Server that first started sending the email.